learnwithmanish/Terraform-VnetSnetVMwithIIS/README.md

     1. > terraform output -raw VM1-admin_password

     # Replace VM1 with VM2 and VM3 to see their passwords

+   ### Verify the Environment and Test the IIS installation

+   To verify the resources are deployed or not, you can visit Azure Portal and check

+   To check if IIS is installed and working , copy the **Public IP** of **VM1** and **VM2** and Open it in browser.
+It should load the default web page of IIS.

+   **Notes** : IIS is not installed in VM3.
+It is left intentionally to see the differences.

  ### Follow the below steps to destroy or remove the resources deployed
     To destroy or clean up the resoruces you deployed use the below commands